Lomray-Software/react-mobx-manager/docs/examples/recipes.md

 - Do not connect the same non-global store to several unrelated components through `withStores`.
 - Prefer `relative` stores by default.
 Reach for `global` only when the state truly belongs to the whole app.

+## Best Practices

+### One store per business scope

+If a screen owns loading, refresh, optimistic updates, error state, and modal refs, that is usually one screen store.

+That is much better than:

+- keeping everything in `useState` and `useEffect`
+- spreading logic across many hooks
+- passing callbacks and flags through several component layers

+### Make a store global only when it is truly global

+If a store must exist in a single shared instance across the app, mark it with `static isGlobal = true`.

+Typical examples:

+- auth
+- user or session
+- app settings
+- localization
+- navigation-level coordination

+Do not make a store global just because it feels easier to import.

+### Parent-child store composition beats prop drilling

+If a component lives inside a feature scope, do not push `data`, `isLoading`, `error`, `refresh`, and a long list of callbacks down through props.

+Use `parentStore(FeatureStore)` instead.

+This gives you:

+- less prop noise
+- fewer brittle component interfaces
+- easier layout refactors without rewriting contracts

+### Async state should live in the store

+Flags like `isLoading`, `isRefreshing`, `isSubmitting`, or `isAuthProcess` should live next to the async methods that control them.

+Strong pattern:

+- `makeFetching(this, { getSomeData: 'isLoading' })`
+- `makeFetching(this, { refreshSomeData: 'isRefreshing' })`

+This is cleaner than repeating manual `try/finally` loading control in every screen.

+### Keep computed values in stores, not in JSX

+Derived values like:

+- `isAuth`
+- `isFiltersChanged`

+belong in the store, not inside render logic.

+Components should read ready answers instead of recalculating domain logic during render.

+### Reactions and subscriptions should live near the owning store

+If one piece of state should trigger another behavior, prefer `reaction` inside the store.

+Examples:

+- filters changed -> refetch the list
+- search history opened -> disable list scroll
+- parent store started refreshing -> child store loaded fresh data

+This is usually much clearer than scattering magic `useEffect` blocks across the component tree.

+### Persist only long-lived state

+`Manager.persistStore(...)` is a good fit for:

+- user
+- localization
+- debug settings

+Do not persist temporary screen state, loading flags, or one-off UI flows.

+### UI refs may live in stores when they are part of the flow

+Refs such as `actionMenuModalRef`, `plainNavRef`, or `flashListRef` are fine in a store when they are part of the business flow.

+This is especially useful in React Native, where refs often participate in navigation, modal control, and gesture-driven flows.

+### Stores should depend on app abstractions, not on JSX

+It is normal for a store to know about:

+- `apiService`
+- `AlertService`
+- `NavigationStore`
+- `UserStore`

+It is a bad sign when a store knows about specific JSX structure or layout details.

 ## Useful links

 - [Vite template example](https://github.com/Lomray-Software/vite-template)